smolijar/gitwiki-thesis/src/analysis.md

  - F-5\. **Authorization management**

-  With sufficient authorization, or administration access, user can edit ACL for given repositories.
+  With sufficient authorization or administration access, user can edit ACL for given repositories.
   For each registered user and individual repository a read write access can be explicitly allowed or disallowed.